 This abuse can get worse over time, or could only happen occasionally.
 Regardless, these behaviours are not your fault and are not acceptable.

 Recognising violence in personal relationships isn’t always easy.
 Some of the signs are when the other party in your relationship:

 If you are experiencing any of these forms of abuse, we can help you get the information and support you need.

-This service is for women, including women-identifying people, and non-binary people and their families in Canberra who are experiencing domestic and family violence.
+This service is for women and non-binary people and their families in Canberra who are experiencing domestic and family violence.

 Men experiencing domestic violence can contact the Domestic Violence Crisis Service (DVCS) on 0262800900 or EveryMan on 02 6230 6999.

 The service includes help accessing legal, financial and housing services, as well as supporting you and your family’s emotional wellbeing.

 Please note that our support service is available from Monday to Friday, from 9am to 5pm.
 We can provide support in the community, over the phone, online or in one of our offices (located in Civic

 You can get in touch with our team by calling 02 6185 2000 or emailing Respect@ywca-canberra.org.au

 If you need to urgently leave your relationship or require crisis support, call the Domestic Violence Crisis Service (DVCS) on 02 6280 0900.